apache/trafficcontrol/docs/source/api/v4/multiple_servers_capabilities.rst

 ``DELETE``
 ==========
-Deletes a list of :term:`Server Capability` associated to a server and vice versa i.e. deletes a list of :term:`Server` associated to a server capability.
+Deletes a list of :term:`Server Capability` names associated to a server and vice versa i.e. deletes a list of :term:`Server` ids associated to a server capability.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"